Women’s Health Services

 If you’re in need of a physical therapist with a passion for women’s health and wellness, contact us for a consultation.
 Therapist Rachelle Bojer at Lotus Physical Therapy has extensive experience treating a variety of pelvic floor, pregnancy issues, and other women’s health concerns.

 Schedule your consultation by calling Lotus Physical Therapy at (631) 629-5507 or request your appointment now.
-We look forward to serving you at one of our three convenient Long Island, New York, locations: in Huntington, Riverhead, and Syosset in Suffolk and Nassau counties.
+We look forward to serving you at one of our four convenient Long Island, New York, locations: in Huntington, Riverhead, and Syosset in Suffolk and Nassau counties.